haftoe/haftoe/README.md

 About Me:

-- Self-proclaimed: Eternal script kiddie.
+- Eternal script kiddie.
 Curious, hands-on, and always learning.
-Still no guru rank on Hack The Box
+Still no guru rank on Hack The Box.
-- Current state: Working in cyber security as a security engineer (InfoSec, OffSec, Security and Risk Management)
+- Current state: Working in cyber security as a security engineer (InfoSec, OffSec, Security and Risk Management).

 Certifications 🎓